Best Portable Pico Projectors Android Central 2021

 Pico projectors are not for everyone, but once you've gotten a taste of life with one, it's pretty hard to turn back.
 They let you conveniently share photos at a backyard party or let you save a rainy camping trip with an impromptu movie night projected right onto the side of your tent.
 Depending on the portability of the one you buy, you could easily keep it in any bag and be ready to project your laptop for any occasion.

-The LG projector is our top pick, but we'd be remiss without giving a closing nod to the Anker Nebula Capsule II which is an obvious stand out around these parts because it runs on Android, meaning you can stream content from your favorite apps with just a Wi-Fi connection or cast from your phone using Chromecast.
+The LG projector is our top pick among the best portable pico projectors, but we'd be remiss without giving a closing nod to the Anker Nebula Capsule II, which is an obvious stand out around these parts because it runs on Android, meaning you can stream content from your favorite apps with just a Wi-Fi connection or cast from your phone using Chromecast.

 Credits — The team that worked on this guide